jakenvac/Goid/docs/goflake.md

 func GetUUIDFromString(strUUID string) (*UUID, error)
 ```
 GetUUIDFromString takes a string representing a UUID and converts it to a UUID
-type Returns an error if the string does not match a UUID
+type Returns an error if the string does not match a UUID BUG(JakeHL)
+GetUUIDFromString Not Implemented yet

 #### func  NewNilUUID